kevin-miles/cmps-371-assembly-language/README.md

 What is this repo?
 ------------------
-Notes and HW for an assembly language class.
+Notes and/or HW for an assembly language class based on C++.
+Basically assembly was taught through inline _asm blocks in the C++ code.
+C++ was used for mostly input/output.
-Currently in progress.

 How is it organized?
 --------------------